Free Speech and the First Amendment

 NC State is dedicated to fostering free speech in an environment where members of our community can learn from one another and where all are treated with dignity and respect.
 The university vigorously opposes and denounces all forms of hateful speech.
 The university encourages faculty, staff and students to use their free-speech rights, consistent with federal and state laws, to condemn hateful speech and to help create opportunities for the campus community to understand and learn from these actions.
-Students who encounter hurtful or offensive speech are encouraged to reach out to university administrators, including the Office for Institutional Equity and Diversity (OIED), or to make a report to the university’s Bias Incident Response Team (BIRT).
+Students who encounter hurtful or offensive speech are encouraged to reach out to university administrators, including the Office for Institutional Equity and Diversity (OIED), or to make a report to the university’s Bias Impact Response Team (BIRT).
 More information about responding to acts of intolerance may be found at the OIED and BIRT websites.

 How does NC State ensure the safety of the campus community in light of freedom of speech?

 NC State balances its commitment to free speech with a commitment to safety.
 Individuals who threaten or commit acts of violence or other violations of law may be subject to arrest and prosecution by law enforcement, as well as disciplinary sanctions imposed by the university.

 If someone is holding an event on campus, can I protest it?

 Yes.
 A part of free speech and expression is the right to engage in peaceful, nonviolent protest.
 The university expects all who engage in protest activity to do so peacefully and safely.
 Below are some reminders for how to protest safely: